-Improve your understanding of the integration of statistical process control (SPC) and measurement systems analysis (MSA) into ISO/TS 16949 and discover how to develop a higher quality process control system by selecting and applying the appropriate statistical tools.
+Improve your understanding of the integration of statistical process control (SPC) and measurement systems analysis (MSA) into IATF 16949 and discover how to develop a higher quality process control system by selecting and applying the appropriate statistical tools.

 Through a combination of instructor-led training and team exercises, you learn how SPC and MSA can be applied to a manufacturing environment.
 The goal is to illustrate how these techniques can be incorporated into a system to provide for not only process improvement, but also product improvement.

 Important: The course requires you to come with a laptop loaded with Excel®.
 It is also recommended that you download the following demos: QI Macros and Minitab (latest version) before arriving to the class.

 Must have a working knowledge of SPC and MSA or have completed Understanding and Implementing MSA and SPC training plus have a working knowledge of Excel®.

 NOTE: Attendance to the entire course is required to receive a Certificate of Attendance with CEUs.

 Course Material: Course Material information will be provided on your confirmation document upon completion of registration – if you have more specific questions, please contact customer service at 877-275-2424